 Edenbridge on the Kingsway, Etobicoke, is a 9-storey condominium development that includes 209 luxury suites and approximately 7,000 square feet of retail GLA at grade.
 The project is located on the southeast corner of the REIT's Humbertown Shopping Centre and 89% of the units have been pre-sold.
-The project has reached grade level, and abovegrade formwork is progressing well.
+Structural forming of the 3rd floor has begun.
 The Trust's 50% co-development partner in the project is Tridel.